 Residents

-Key Requirements and Duties: Family medicine residents must currently be enrolled as PGY-1 in an Illinois family medicine residency program.
+: Family medicine residents must currently be enrolled as a PGY-1 Illinois family medicine residency program.
 PGY-2s planning a fellowship year in Illinois may also apply.
-The president-elect will serve as Resident President for the following term (July 2027 to June 2028), either as a resident or a member of the IAFP Board of Directors.
+The President-elect will serve as Resident President for the following term (July 2027 to June 2028), either as a resident or a member of the IAFP Board of Directors.
 Please note that this is a two-year commitment.

 Resident President